-Students taking college classes may have to take Accuplacer tests to determine proficiency levels in subject areas.
+Students may have to take Accuplacer tests to determine their skill and aptitude in subject areas.

-Accuplacer tests are used to evaluate academic skills of new students in order to place them in appropriate classes.
-Test results also help determine if a student needs additional skill-building courses before enrolling in college classes.
+Accuplacer tests evaluate academic skills of new students and are used to place them in appropriate classes.
+Test results help determine if a student needs additional skill-building courses before enrolling in college classes.
 Accuplacer test scores expire after two years.